manurtinez/vue-f-frontend/README.md

 It is a web app built using Nuxt.JS and VueJS, and using the Vuetify UI library.

 To run it, you need to have both Docker and Docker-compose installed.
-For instructions, refer to the [foxtrot-docker](https://github.com/manu/foxtrot-docker) README.

 # Setup